GluuFederation/flex/docs/openbanking/jans-cli.md

 python3 jans-cli-linux-amd64.pyz --host <FQDN> --client-id $TESTCLIENT --client_secret $TESTCLIENTSECRET --schema /components/schemas/CustomScript
 ```

-The output of the above command will be similar as:
+The output of the above command will be similar to:

 ```json
 {